Overview

 The preset you are saving is disconnected from what you see on the image.
 For example, if after clicking on the Auto Color button, you are provided with +15 in the brightness tab, and you personally need another +10 brightness added on (resulting in +25 brightness), you should set the brightness to +10.
 The Presets are to help you store the values you constantly add to the images after the Auto Coloring has been applied to reduce the time required to make the necessary changes.

-Tips on Improving Image Quality within Stitch:
+Tips on Improving Image Quality within Stitch

-Click the Adjust Panoramas button (the wizard hat icon).
+Click Adjust Panoramas (wizard hat icon)

 Merge Projects or Add Floors

-- Rename folders if there are naming conflicts to ensure uniqueness.
+- Rename folders to resolve naming conflicts

 Creating a New Floor

-- Hold Shift to select a range.
+- Hold Shift to select a range, or Ctrl/Cmd for multiple individual panos

 Adding a New Building

-Step 1: Right-click the project name in the Stitch interface
+- Right-click the project name in Stitch

-Step 2: Select Add Building
+- Select Add Building

 Export Your Project

-- Click the second button from the left in the top menu to save your project before exporting.
+- Click the second button from the left in the top menu to save your project

 Floor Properties